Influencer Photos

 Is one pack enough to land a usable frame?

-For most creators, the Popular pack ($5 for 10) is the right starting point — gives you four full generations with iteration and several extra attempts to compare backdrop colors.
+For most creators, the Popular pack ($5 for 10) is the right starting point — gives you several full generations with iteration and extra attempts to compare backdrop colors.
 Bulk ($10 for 25) is the call if you are working a campaign with multiple frames.

 Related